The Lax Equation and Weak Regularity of Asymptotic Estimate Lie Groups: Introduction

 \section{Introduction}

 We investigate regularity properties of Lie groups in Milnor's sense \cite{MIL,HG}, and extend the Baker-Campbell-Dynkin-Hausdorff formula for the exponential map to the product integral.
 The product integral generalizes the Riemann integral (for curves in Hausdorff locally convex vector spaces) to Lie groups, so that Lie algebra-valued curves are ``integrated'' to Lie group elements.
-The results proven are basically obtained by a deeper analysis of the Lax equation in the context of asymptotic estimate and sequentially complete Lie algebras.
+The results are based on a deeper analysis of the Lax equation in the context of asymptotic estimate and sequentially complete Lie algebras.
 A further ingredient is an integral transformation that we introduce.
 This transformation maps continuous Lie algebra-valued curves to smooth ones, and leaves the product integral invariant.

 Explicitly, let $G$ be a Lie group in Milnor's sense\footnote{Throughout this paper, we work in the slightly more general setting introduced by Gl\"ockner in \cite{HG}.
 Specifically, this means that any completeness presumption on the modeling space is dropped.
 Moreover, Milnor's definition of an infinite-dimensional manifold $M$ involves the requirement that $M$ is a regular topological space, i.e., fulfills the separation axioms $T_2, T_3$.
 Deviating from that, in \cite{HG} only the $T_2$ property of $M$ is explicitly assumed.
 This, however, makes no difference in the Lie group case, because topological groups are automatically $T_3$.
-We also refer to \cite{KHN2,KHNM} for introductions into this topic.} \cite{MIL,HG} that is modeled over the Hausdorff locally convex vector space $E$ with system of continuous seminorms $\Sem{E}$.
-Let $\chart\colon G\supseteq \U\rightarrow\V\subseteq E$ be a fixed chart around $e\in G$.
-We denote the Lie algebra of $G$ by $(\mg,\bil{\cdot}{\cdot})$, and identify $\mg\cong E$ via $\dd_e\chart\colon \mg\rightarrow E$.
-We denote the adjoint action by $\Ad\colon G\times \mg\rightarrow \mg$, and set $\Ad_g:=\Ad(g,\cdot)$ for each $g\in G$.
-The left-, and the right translation by some given $g\in G$ is denoted by $\LT_g$ and $\RT_g$, respectively.
+We also refer to \cite{KHN2,KHNM} for introductions into this topic.} \cite{MIL,HG} that is modeled over the Hausdorff locally convex vector space $E$.
+We denote the Lie algebra of $G$ by $(\mg,\bil{\cdot}{\cdot})$, the adjoint action by $\Ad\colon G\times \mg\rightarrow \mg$, and set $\Ad_g:=\Ad(g,\cdot)$ for each $g\in G$.
+The left and the right translation by some $g\in G$ is denoted by $\LT_g$ and $\RT_g$, respectively.
 For $a<b$, we set